MayurBabbe45/Frontend-Ledger/README.md

-Congratulations on getting the backend fully stable and moving on to the frontend deployment!
-That is a massive milestone.

-Since this is the visual face of your portfolio project, the README needs to look just as polished as your code.
-Recruiters and hiring managers love a well-documented frontend that highlights the User Experience (UX) decisions you made.

-Here is a stunning, recruiter-ready `README.md` for your React frontend.

----

 # LedgerVault - Frontend Application

 The official frontend UI for the LedgerVault banking system.
 Built with React and Tailwind CSS, this application provides a sleek, modern, and highly responsive user interface for secure financial management.
 It communicates seamlessly with the LedgerVault backend API to handle real-time balances, account creation, and secure money transfers.